Passorosso – the quintessential Etna Rosso

 Summer of Soave – UK promotion 2019, and more besides

 Summer of Soave – UK promotion 2019, and more besides Summer of Soave is a UK promotion that’s running, you guessed it, this summer.
 So look out for tastings, promotions and more besides.
 Soave is undoubtedly one of my favourite Italian white wines and is also a place that’s close to my heart.
-Rather than explain in words why this is, …
+Hence it’s a place to return to often, …

 Etna terroir, the Burgundy of the Mediterranean – the Lava Lout Returns, Part 2 of 2